 Is it normal for kids to have gapped teeth?

-We know as a diastema the space that separates two adjacent teeth, that is, when these teeth do not contact each other.
+We know as diastema the space that separates two adjacent natural teeth or when these teeth do not contact each other.

-Can diastema fix itself?
+Can diastema get fixed by itself?

 How common is diastema?